The64thGamer/cheeseepedia/content/wiki/may-1998-studio-c.md

 pageThumbnailFile = "n6N3Ri2j2SKwJvCKkYUq.avif"
 contributors = ["CyberSnout", "The 64th Gamer", "Ceclife13"]
 citations = ["https://www.youtube.com/watch?v=6QRS--fDlbQ&t=649s"]
+mediaDuration = "51:28"
-showtapeFormats = ["R12 SVHS (Pre-93)", "3-Stage SVHS (Pre-93)"]
+showtapeFormats = ["R12 SVHS (Post-93)", "3-Stage SVHS (Post-93)"]
 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
 **May 1998 Studio C** released May 1998 and ran until June 23rd, 1998.
 It would then be played again from July 7th, 1998 until September 1998.
-This show was a modified version of the Studio C Premiere show with retooled dialogue to better fit stages with the full band setup.
+This show was a modified version of the Studio C Premiere show with retooled dialogue to better fit Existing Stages.

 ## Show List